 Eastside Co partnered with a globally-known brand as a marketing client in October 2020.
-The site’s SEO had been in decline for months, with a corresponding reduction in traffic and organic visibility.
+The site was on Shopify and its SEO had been in decline for months, with a corresponding reduction in traffic and organic visibility.

 This case study shows how we investigated, identified and fixed technical SEO issues which resulted in a huge uplift in impressions and clicks.